 A Management Function

 It is a fact that directing is an essential function of management.
-Planning, staffing, or controlling help the management achieve organizational goals in the process of doing this direction have a significant role.
+Planning, staffing, or controlling help the management achieve organizational goals in the process of doing this direction has a significant role.
 It can not be separated from the management functions.

 Pervasive in Nature